 However, there are situations in which a maintenance intervention, although not modifying the final configuration of the infrastructures and/or facilities at the end of the works, determines a significant impact on operations (e.g. works involving the temporary variation of the declared distances or the modification of the operational characteristics).
-In such cases, which can be assimilated to "temporary changes", the Operator - as part of the procedures for managing the works - carries out all the necessary assessments to determine the implications of the temporary change.2F.
+In such cases, which can be assimilated to

-PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2) Page 74 RESPONSIBILITIES AND ORGANISATION paragraph 2.2 Rev.35- CHAPTER 2 SAFETY MANAGEMENT SYSTEM 18/06/2024
+PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2) Page 69 RESPONSIBILITIES AND paragraph 2.2 Rev.33- ORGANISATION CHAPTER 2 SAFETY MANAGEMENT 05/03/2024